Secret Anti-Communist Army: History

-As a mechanism for fomenting terror and evading accountability for the assassination program, the government of Gen. Romeo Lucas Garcia waged an intensive publicity campaign in which it issued regular statistics to the press on political assassinations and disappearances of persons whom it explicitly labeled "criminals" and "subversives".
+As a mechanism for fomenting terror and evading accountability for the assassination program, the government of Gen. Fernando Romeo Lucas García waged an intensive publicity campaign in which it issued regular statistics to the press on political assassinations and disappearances of persons whom it explicitly labeled "criminals" and "subversives".
 National Police spokesmen told the Guatemala City press in 1979 that the ESA had killed 3,252 "subversives" between January and October of that year alone.

 Political killings were also carried out in El Salvador in the name of the ESA as well during the height of the internal terror, beginning in 1980 but escalating around 1983.
 Sources suggest that the ESA was operated primarily by the Salvadorean National Police and was led by detective Edgar Perez Linares.
 Linares was a key player in the National Police death squad operations run by the chief of intelligence of the National Police, Aristides Marquez.
 Linares was credited with having captured three leftist guerilla commanders and turned them into a trio of assassins known as the "little angels", who systematically murdered clandestine guerillas and collaborators and were instrumental in breaking the back of the FMLN's urban infrastructure.
 Connections existed between the militaries and the far-right of Guatemala and El Salvador, and at one point El Salvador's National Police chief Col. Reynaldo Lopez Nuila and the director of the Salvadorean police academy visited Guatemala for counterinsurgency advice and had set up links within the security services.

 It is not clear whether the ESA was controlled by state operators or was functioning as an independent paramilitary organization after the end of military rule in Guatemala in 1986.
 The ESA reemerged in 1988 in Guatemala during a renewed wave of killings and disappearances.
 The last known attack by the ESA in Guatemala took place on 28 December 1989.